Xosrov/EyeDex/README.md

 # THE EYE SEARCHING TOOL
 *Search (almost) everything on The-Eye*
 ----
+# Major update coming soon - Much faster and much better implementation.
+This repo will be split and organized soon
 *LINUX ONLY*
 Requires at least 2GB's of RAM (database is loaded to RAM)
 ### Before you start